-The City gave a presentation on its ORI program at the Water Environment Federation's 1st Annual Stormwater Syposium in Baltimore, Maryland in July 2012.
+The City gave a presentation on its ORI program at the Alabama Water Resources Conference in Orange Beach, AL in September 2013.
 The ORI program is just one example of the measures the City has taken in creating and sustaining an efficient, effective and innovative stormwater management program, with the ultimate goal of protecting our local water resources.